 If Your Financial Advisor is a Good Person in Their Personal Life?

 When searching for a great financial advisor in Los Angeles, you have a lot of things to consider.
 Price, availability, experience, credentials—these things are crucial to know before going in for a meeting.
-But another thing that might give you pause is whether or not the financial advisor is a good person in their personal life.
+But another thing that might give you pause is whether or not a financial advisor is a good person in their personal life.

 What a “good person” looks like is ultimately individual.
-We all have our own moral compasses and priorities, so what actions you think make someone “good” or “bad” will be up to you.
+We all have our own moral compasses and priorities, so what actions do you think make someone “good” or “bad” will be up to you.
 However, there are sure to be financial advisors out there who fall on both ends of the spectrum.